johnnewman/watchtower/README.md

 ### 5. Apache Proxy

-This project comes with server-side Python CGI scripts that work on Apache 2, located in `ancillary/apache/`.
+This project comes with server-side Python CGI scripts that work on Apache 2, located in [ancillary/apache/](ancillary/apache).
 These scripts proxy commands to a series of PySecCam instances that rest behind your firewall.
 Each python file in that directory corresponds to an endpoint.

 The `cgi_common` package contains convenience modules and functions that are shared throughout the endpoints.
 This includes functionality to send JSON back to the client, log errors, verify API keys, hit endpoints on each camera, and coalesce the camera responses into one JSON response for the client.

 #### Config

-Configuration for the Apache proxy is located in `ancillary/apache/config/proxy_config.json`.
+Configuration for the Apache proxy is located in [ancillary/apache/config/proxy_config.json](ancillary/apache/config/proxy_config.json).
 By default, this file should be located on the web server in `/etc/piseccam/proxy_config.json`.
-This path can be configured in `cgi_common/__init__.py`.
+This path can be configured in [cgi_common/__init__.py](/ancillary/apache/cgi_common/__init__.py).

 The keys are as follows:
 - `api_key` the API key that will allow access to the proxy endpoints.
 Values that do not match this string will result in an API error.
 - `api_key_header_name` is the name of the HTTP header that contains the `api_key`.
 - `cameras` an object containing a series of key/value pairs where each key is a camera name.
-Many of these fields will match the `server` object of the Local Server section above.
+Many of these fields will match the `server` object of the [Local Server](#4-local-server) section above.
 Each `camera` value contains:
    - `api_key_header_name` the name used for the HTTP header containing the key.
 This corresponds to `api_key_header_name` of the camera's `server` config object.
    - `api_key` is the secret value in the HTTP header that is allowed to access the camera API.
 This corresponds to `api_key` of the camera's `server` config object.
    - `port` the port to connect to the camera's server.
 This corresponds to `server_port` of the camera's `server` config object.